 The Obama presidency increasingly resembles a modern day, extravagant, and out of touch with the American people regime.

-Let me actually use the word regime in the headline.
+And they actually use the word regime in the headline.

 But I would wager that the author of Democracy in America would be less than impressed with the extravagance and the arrogance on display among the White House elites that rule America as though they had been handed some divine right to govern with impunity.

-The timing of this lavish European vacation could not have come at a worse moment.
+The timing of this lavish European vacation could not have come at a worse moment when unemployment in America stands at 10%.

 Large numbers of Americans are fighting to survive financially in the wake of the global economic downturn.

-The American public is increasingly turning to alternative news sources, including the British press, which has a far less deferential approach to the Obama regime and White House.
+As much as the media establishment turns a blind eye to Michelle Obama's vacation and stories like it, which are major news in the international media, the American public is increasingly turning to alternative news sources, including the British press, which has a far less deferential approach to the Obama regime and White House.

 The First Lady, Muchel Obama's ill-conceived trip to Spain, and the complete disregard for public opinion and concerns over excessive government spending is symbolic of a far wider problem with the Obama presidency.